EranYonai/Stock-Finder/README.md

     - Calculate difference from ATH

 # Disclaimer
-- The suggestions are __By No Neans__ to be interpreted as reccomendations.
+- The suggestions are __By No Means__ to be interpreted as reccomendations.
 - The Results are merely a basis for Research and Analysis.

 # License